-The TSP will never send your name, TSP account number, Social Security number, ThriftLine PIN, or Web password over the Internet or give them out over the telephone.
-(If you forget or lose your account number, PIN, or Web password, you must request to have new numbers mailed to you.
+The TSP will never send your name, TSP account number, Social Security number, or ThriftLine PIN over the Internet or give them out over the telephone.
+(If you forget or lose your account number or PIN, you must request to have new numbers mailed to you.
 If you need a new Web password, you may either ask the TSP to mail you a computer-generated password or you may call 1-877-968-3778, choose option 3 to speak to a Participant Service Representative, and request that your password be reset.)
 Also, the TSP will never ask you for information about your account through e-mails, text messages, or telephone.
 If you receive such a request, do not respond, and report it to the TSP immediately.

 Once you have entered your user ID (or account number) and password and been “authenticated,” that is, been granted access to our secure system, your temporarily assigned Internet connectivity Internet Protocol (IP) address must remain the same during the entire My Account session.
 From a security perspective, this prevents someone using the same computer after you from circumventing the log in process by tracing your Web browsing history, for example.

-You will receive the error message, "You cannot access this account for one hour," any time three attempts are made to access your TSP account information using an incorrect TSP account number or Web password.
+You will receive the error message, “You cannot access this account for one hour,” any time three attempts are made to access your TSP account information using an incorrect TSP account number or Web password.
 This feature discourages unauthorized users from making repeated attempts to gain access to your account.
-If you do not know your account number or Web password, you will have to ask the TSP to mail them to your address of record.
+If you do not know your account number, you will have to ask the TSP to mail it to your address of record.
 If you need a new Web password, you may either ask the TSP to mail you a computer-generated password or you may call 1-877-968-3778, choose option 3 to speak to a Participant Service Representative, and request that your password be reset.

 When you log into your account, you will see the date of your last login at the top right of the Web page.
 Pay attention to this date.
 It is a way for you to know whether someone else has had access to your account.